Quantum Field Theories on Algebraic Curves. I. Additive bosons: Local Theory

-\begin{remark} For a general complete closed field $K$ there is no canonical choice of the isotropic subspace $K_-$ complementary to $K_+=\OO_K$.
-However, every choice of an effective non-special divisor $D=P_{1}+\dots +P_{g}$ of degree $g$ on an algebraic curve $X$ and uniformizers $t_{i}$ at $P_{i}$, defines the complementary subspaces $K_{-}$ for all fields $K=F_{P}$, $P\in X$.
+\begin{remark} For an arbitrary complete closed field $K$ there is no canonical choice of the isotropic subspace $K_-$ complementary to $K_+=\OO_K$.
+However, any choice of an effective non-special divisor $D=P_{1}+\dots +P_{g}$ of degree $g$ on an algebraic curve $X$ and uniformizers $t_{i}$ at $P_{i}$, determines such isotropic subspaces $K_{-}$ for all fields $K=F_{P}$, $P\in X$.
 Namely, let $\mathcal{A}(X,D)$ be the $k$-vector space of additive functions defined in Example \ref{Additive}, and let $\mathcal{A}_P(X,D)$ be the subspace of additive functions with the only pole at $P$.
-Set
+We put